Highly specialized services

 Attorney, Partner

-Leads the firm's litigation practice.
-Nine years in radio taught Jan to read people — in the courtroom and at the negotiation table.
-He combines legal analysis with understanding what truly drives the counterparty.
+Leads the firm's contentious practice and its business strategy.
+Nine years in radio taught Jan to say complicated things in a way people actually hear — in the courtroom and at the negotiating table.
+He combines legal analysis with an understanding of what really drives the counterparty.

 Profile